pwnlandia/mhn/README.md

 5. Login to a honeypot server and run this command as root.
 6. That's it!

+### Integration with Splunk and ArcSight

+hpfeeds-logger can be used to integrate MHN with Splunk and (soon) ArcSight.
+Installation below.

+    cd /opt/mhn/scripts/
+    sudo ./install_hpfeeds-logger.sh

+This will log to /var/log/mhn-splunk.log.
+This log should be monitored by the SplunkUniveralForwarder.

 ### Data

 The MHN server reports anonymized attack data back to ThreatStream.
 If you are interested in this data please contact: <mhn@threatstream.com>.
 This data reporting can be disabled by running the following command from the MHN server after completing the initial installation steps outlined above: `/opt/mhn/scripts/disable_collector.sh`